andrew-wilkes/godot-chess/README.md

 ## Chess Engine Interface

-There are various Chess Engines available that use a standard interface protocol called CLI.
+There are various Chess Engines available that use a standard interface protocol called UCI (Universal Chess Interface).
 We will use them as stand-alone applications (integration would entail using the source code and adhering to it's potentially restrictive licence).

-See notes on CLI here:  [Engine Interface](docs/engine-interface.txt)
+See notes on UCI here:  [Engine Interface](docs/engine-interface.txt)

-A UDP (User Datagram Protocol) server program is used to communicate with CLI programs (chess engines).
+A UDP (User Datagram Protocol) server program is used to communicate with UCI programs (chess engines).
 This is written in Golang (so as to be able to capture stdout data from a non-blocking process) whereas the GUI is developed in Godot Engine using GDScript.

 The Chess Engines (CEs) have a command line interface (CLI) so we may pipe data in through stdin and out from stdout.
 The CE will be executed as a sub process from our UDP server which communicates with the CE.
 When the server shuts down, it will kill the sub-process.